The Dangerous Revolution of Sleep Apnea & Weight

 Weight loss is an exceptional way to mitigate some of the adverse effects associated with obesity, being overweight, and sleep apnea.
 In 2009, a Swedish study published by Karolinska Institute noticed that men significantly alleviated their sleep apnea symptoms by altering their diets over nine weeks.
 Participants saw a 58% decrease in the severity of their symptoms.

-Furthermore, weight loss reduces the risk of issues that we associate with sleep apnea, including heart disease, diabetes, and high blood pressure.
-In fact, the American College of Physicians recommends it as the first treatment to try for sleep apnea relief.
+Weight loss even reduces the risk of issues that we associate with sleep apnea, including heart disease, diabetes, and high blood pressure.
+The American College of Physicians recommends it as the first treatment to try for sleep apnea relief.

 Enjoyable Exercise?
 Try Aerobics

 Working out at a gym can be expensive, crowded, and awkward.
-Likewise, tracking your progress can get confusing and demotivating if you don’t see the results you’re expecting.
-Nonetheless, exercise gives you energy, confidence, and it will help you sleep better.
+Plus, tracking your progress can get confusing and demotivating if you don’t see the results you’re expecting.
+But working out is worth the effort—exercise can give you energy, confidence, and better sleep.

 Your Kerrville sleep specialist, Dr. Huff recommends starting with a workout that’s easily accessible, such as aerobic exercise.
 For example, if you enjoy walking, try strolling around your local mall or beach.
 If you enjoy sports, head down to your local community center and see what clubs they offer.
 No matter how you decide to get your exercise, remember that, you don’t need to go crazy.
 It may shock you what an hour of aerobic exercise will do for your health and sleep apnea.